dask/dask/docs/source/optimize.rst

 For context based optimizations, ``dask.rewrite`` provides functionality for pattern matching and term rewriting.
 This is useful for replacing expensive computations with equivalent, cheaper computations.
-For example, ``dask.array`` uses the rewrite functionality to replace series of array slicing operations with a more efficient single slice.
+For example, Dask Array uses the rewrite functionality to replace series of array slicing operations with a more efficient single slice.